vincenthugues/probe-sheet/README.md

 - toggle isArchived?
 - retention probe reminder after a week?
 - after retention probe failed, suggest higher criterium?
-- weekly cumulative graph for retention (add week's total and add new point), w/ condition change lines??
+- weekly cumulative graph for retention, with nb of targets achieved in the week (add week's total and add new point), with condition change lines?
 - internationalization
 - offline mode
 - https
 - node-rate-limiter-flexible

-targets summary table (beginning, end when done, "baseline"?), skills tracking sheet
+- targets summary table (beginning, end when done, retention), on a skills tracking sheet?

--> cumulative graph (nb of targets achieved in the week)

-PECS mands
+- PECS mands

 ## Notes
 In case of PostgreSQL id conflict when inserting a new entry, do: